• Skip to primary navigation

 Assembly:

-• Whisk the remaining egg together with water, use a pastry brush to coat the entire crust with a thin wash of this glaze.
+• In a small bowl or mug, whisk the egg together with a little water.
+Use a pastry brush to coat the entire top of the tourtière with a thin coating of this egg wash.

 • Serve warm or cold.